VoliJS/NestedReact/docs/BackboneViews.md

 	}
 });
 ```

+It's easy, for example, to take [react-router](https://github.com/reactjs/react-router) and use it in your application without any changes in Backbone View layer.

 Taking these two features together, you can take literally any view from the subview hierarchy, and replace it with
   React component.
 It will also work fine if there are multiple layers - React using Backbone using React...